-Martin Heller Potempa & Sheppard, PLLC offers a wide range of legal services for those living in Nashville, Springfield, or anywhere in Tennessee.
-Whether you were hurt in a car accident, are getting a divorce, or getting a will, our team of experienced attorneys is ready to put the full scope of our experience and resources to work on your behalf.
+MHPS offers a wide range of legal services for those living anywhere in Tennessee.
+Whether you are getting a will, handling your estate plans, or are getting a divorce, our team of experienced attorneys is ready to put the full scope of our experience and resources to work on your behalf.

 Legal issues dealing with family matters may be especially sensitive.
 In Tennessee, spouses who are going through divorce proceedings must engage in mediation before courts will get involved.
 Mediation proceedings are private settings in which the parties are free to discuss issues such as child custody and visitation arrangements, spousal and child support, and the division of property.
 Obtaining legal representation for mediation, as well as any further legal action, may be vital in reaching a resolution that meets your needs.

 Our Nashville divorce lawyers assist clients in family legal services like all aspects of divorce, from the initial filing process to proceedings related to modifying a final judgment.
 We are familiar with matters related to property division, child custody and visitation, spousal support, business valuation, and child relocation.
 We understand the nuances of high-asset divorce as well as late-life divorce considerations.
 Our firm also represents clients in the execution of prenuptial and postnuptial agreements, grandparents’ rights issues, and stepparent adoptions.

 If you have a loved one who is suffering from a disability, you may need legal authority to manage their affairs.
 If there isn’t a Power of Attorney or another document that nominates a fiduciary to help, a conservatorship may be necessary.
 A conservatorship involves a legal proceeding where the court will appoint an individual or entity who will be responsible for making decisions that are in the best interest of the person with a disability.
 A conservatorship can include medical/personal decisions, financial decisions, or both.